Interwoven - A Play at Berger Park Coach House Theatre

 Learn to dance to beautiful music.
 Integrate different parts of your brain such as coordination, rhythm and strategy.
 Discover dancing as a form of exercise.
 Enjoy the opportunity to perform at Greek festivals and other events.
 Whatever your reason, come and join us for dance lessons taught by an experienced instructor.
 Or, just come to watch!

-Offered weekly on Thursdays at 12:30 p.m. at the Edgewater Satellite Senior Center, 5917 N. Broadway (within the Broadway Armory).
-Classes will be held in the ballroom on the 2nd floor.
+Offered weekly on Mondays at 12:30 p.m. at the Edgewater Satellite Senior Center, 5917 N. Broadway (within the Broadway Armory).
+Classes will be held in the White Room at the south end of the 2nd floor.
 Take the elevator or stairs up to the 2nd floor.

 Offered in partnership between Edgewater Village Chicago and the City of Chicago’s Department of Family and Support Services, Edgewater Satellite Senior Center.